The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms

 on the subset of \((\slg^*)^{\times 3}\) for which each side is defined.
 Here by ``partially defined'' we mean that the domain \(B\) is really a subset \( (\slg^* \times \slg^*) \setminus \mathfrak{A}\) avoiding the singular pairs \(\mathfrak{A}\) of characters discussed above.
 The braiding \(B\) was first studied by \textcite{Weinstein1992}.

 The map \(B\) is an example of a generically defined biquandle \cite[Section 6]{Blanchet2018}, which means that it makes sense to color tangle diagrams by elements of \(\slg^*\) related by \(B\) at the crossings.
 For example, \(B\) satisfies a braid relation, so when modifying a diagram by a Reidemeister type 3 move the labellings can be compatibly modified.
-We discuss this in more detail for the closely related coloring in terms of Weyl characters in \cref{sec:braid groupoids}.
+Geometrically these colorings can be understood as defining a (gauge class of) flat \(\sla\) connections on the braid complement \cite{Kashaev2005,Blanchet2018,McPhailSnyder2022}.